AdobeDocs/federated-audience-composition.en/help/connections/federated-db.md

 ## Databricks {#databricks}

+>[!NOTE]
+>
+>Secure access to your external Snowflake data warehouse through private link is supported.
+Note that your Snowflake account must be hosted on Amazon Web Services (AWS) and located in the same region as your Federated Audience Composition environment.
+Please contact your Adobe representative for assistance in setting up secure access to your Snowflake account.
+>

 Use Federated databases to process information stored in an external database.
 Follow the steps below to configure access to Databricks.

 1. Under the **[!UICONTROL Federated data]** menu, select **[!UICONTROL Federated databases]**.